Slowing Washington wildfires expected to bring some relief in air quality

 The state’s largest blazes, the adjacent Cold Springs and Pearl Hill fires, have together burned 407,645 acres in Okanogan and Douglas counties south of Omak.
 Gov. Jay Inslee was scheduled to tour the fire-damaged area, starting in the town of Bridgeport, on Saturday.

 With 290 firefighters involved, crews made “significant progress” on the Cold Springs fire over the past 24 hours, and it was reported 40% contained, according to an NWCC incident update.
-The fire began last Sunday fueled by brush and grass and threatened 110 homes.
+The fire began last Sunday, fueled by brush and grass, and threatened 110 homes.

 On Friday and overnight, containment lines were strengthened and an additional line was built with bulldozers and fire crews.
 Some nearby areas remained under evacuation warnings, and power companies were working to replace several hundred poles destroyed or damaged by the fire.